-- The plans will indicate the parties responsible for monitoring the planned prevention measures and any follow-up measures determined in the plans. - Responsible parties and co-operation partners: Finnish Transport Infrastructure Agency, ELY Centre Environment and Natural Resources and Transport and Infrastructure Departments, local authorities. - Schedule: continuous.
+- The plans will indicate the parties responsible for monitoring the planned prevention measures and any follow-up measures determined in the plans. - Responsible parties and co-operation partners: Finnish Transport Infrastructure Agency, ELY Centre Environment and Natural Resources and Transport and Infrastructure Departments, local authorities, parishes, local associations, landscaping operators and gardening enthusiasts, housing companies and other private landowners.

 The spread of large-leaved lupine in road and railway environments and other public areas will be slowed down while preventing its spread into previously lupine-free road sections.
+Prevention measures will be put in place on the road network no later than as part of competitive tendering procedures for new area maintenance contracts.

-Roadside mowing practices and methods will be developed and put in place to slow down the spread of large-leaved lupine.
-Populations of large-leaved lupine will be mowed before flowering.

-- Road sections that are still completely free of lupine will be identified in order to prevent its spread at the earliest possible stage. - Possibilities for cleaning roadside mowing machines before moving into lupine-free road sections will be examined. - Ways of organising the collection of mowed plant matter as part of roadside mowing operations will be examined, including situations where mowing needs to be performed in a less than ideal stage of flowering. - Responsible parties and co-operation partners: Finnish Transport Infrastructure Agency, ELY Centre Transport and Infrastructure and Environment and Natural Resources Departments, local authorities, private landowners, contractors. - Schedule: continuous.
+- Roadside mowing practices and methods will be developed and put in place to slow down the spread of large-leaved lupine, in terms such as mowing schedules and minimisation of other risks of spread. - Road sections that are still completely free of lupine will be identified in order to prevent its spread at the earliest possible stage. - Possibilities for cleaning roadside mowing machines before moving into lupine-free road sections will be examined. - Ways of organising the collection of mowed plant matter as part of roadside mowing operations will be examined, including situations where mowing needs to be performed in a less than ideal stage of flowering. - More training will be provided in prevention work on road and railway sections. - Responsible parties and co-operation partners: Finnish Transport Infrastructure Agency, ELY Centre Transport and Infrastructure and Environment and Natural Resources Departments, local authorities, landscaping operators and gardening enthusiasts, private landowners, contractors. - Schedule: continuous.

 The level of awareness about roadside sites of high nature value will be raised to be able to focus prevention measures cost-effectively in the right areas.
+Research and development into prevention measures will be launched with a view to drawing up clear general prevention guidelines for road areas.

-- Roadside sites of high nature value and the presence of large-leaved lupine in their vicinity will be determined and inventoried. - Site-specific prevention measures will be planned for the most valuable sites. - Responsible parties and co-operation partners: Finnish Transport Infrastructure Agency, ELY Centre Environment and Natural Resources and Transport and Infrastructure Departments, local authorities, Finnish Environment Institute. - Schedule: continuous.
+- Roadside sites of high nature value and the presence of large-leaved lupine in their vicinity will be determined and inventoried. - Site-specific prevention measures will be planned for the most valuable sites.

+- Responsible parties and co-operation partners: Finnish Transport Infrastructure Agency, ELY Centre Environment and Natural Resources and Transport and Infrastructure Departments, local authorities, Finnish Environment Institute. - Schedule: continuous.